 If people spent the entire year working towards their goals, organizations would be filled with top performers.

 5. My own blog writing

 For the first 4 months of my blogging, I used to write 2 articles a week.
 I honestly believed that I was at my productive best and if I had to write more articles each week, the quality of my articles would suffer.
 When I pushed my limits to generate content faster, I realized I could write 5 articles a week of the same quality and length.

 All I had to do was tell my brain I had to do more faster and my mind more than doubled my output.
 If I stuck to my belief that writing 2 articles a week was the best I could do, I would have fewer articles on my blog today.
 Maybe I would have written this article a few months later and you would not even be reading this today.

 6. Long Meetings

 If you check the calendars of employees in organizations, you will notice most meetings set for 1 hour or 30 minutes.
-Many meetings take much shorter than that but no one tries to set a 10 or 15 minute meeting.
+Many meetings take much shorter than that but no one tries to set a 10 or 15-minute meeting.

-A common occurrence is also where a meeting which can wrap up in 30 minutes is scheduled for 1 hour.
+A common occurrence is also where a meeting that can wrap up in 30 minutes is scheduled for 1 hour.
 Since everyone comes knowing that 60 minutes are available, participants consume all the time to reach a conclusion even if the same decision needed fewer minutes.